ghsi10/capbreaker/README.rst

 In order to crack a WPA hash you must upload a valid handshake in *.cap* format to the WebUI.
 The agents software runs the password list in a distributed manner, more agents will result in a faster scan procedure.

-For more information on capture handshake, see [here](https://www.kalitutorials.net/2014/06/hack-wpa-2-psk-capturing-handshake.html).
+For more information on capture handshake, see `here <https://www.kalitutorials.net/2014/06/hack-wpa-2-psk-capturing-handshake.html/>`_.

 -----